-Recognized both nationally and internationally for his work he has been featured in many well-known and established media outlets such as Buzzfeed News, GQ.com, WSFA News in Montgomery, AL, Opelika-Auburn News in Opelika, Alabama, The FAMUAN newspaper, The Macon Telegraph, Blavity.com, 13WMAZ, WGXA News and 41NBC news in Macon, GA and many other outlets.
-He has also been fortunate to collaborate with many celebrities and public figures such as KevOnStage, Chance the Rapper, Deon Cole, Demetrius Harmon (Meech On Mars), Patrick Cloud, The squADD from the media company All Def Digital, and Spice Adams just to name a few.
+Recognized both nationally and internationally for his work he has been featured in many well-known and established media outlets such as Complex, Buzzfeed News, GQ.com, WSFA News in Montgomery, AL, Opelika-Auburn News in Opelika, Alabama, The FAMUAN newspaper, The Read podcast, The Tom Joyner Morning Show, The ShadeRoom, ABC Action News in Tampa, FL, WTXL in Tallahassee, FL, The Macon Telegraph, Blavity.com, 13WMAZ, WGXA News and 41NBC news in Macon, GA and many other outlets.
+He has also been fortunate to collaborate with many celebrities and public figures such as K. Michelle, KevOnStage, Chance the Rapper, Deon Cole, Demetrius Harmon (Meech On Mars), Patrick Cloud, Patrick McCaw of the Toronto Raptors, Roy Wood Jr., and Spice Adams just to name a few.

 His love and passion for art came from a love for drawing superheroes that started in kindergarten which then carried on throughout elementary school which is when he started drawing shoes because his parents would not buy him the expensive Air Jordan's and Nike's that were popular at the time.
 This hobby would eventually come to life under the name Fix My Sole in 2015.
 Fix My Sole was the start of Elijah's sneaker customization career which would eventually expand from shoes to jean jackets, hats, murals, canvas paintings, digital art, and many other items.
 Rutland was born in Atlanta, GA but grew up in Macon, GA where he graduated from Central High School in 2017.
 He is currently a junior at Florida A&M University.